sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 .. image:: /Images/digicert_install_cert.png
 	:align: center

 Once finished, you will have a Grid certificate automatically stored in your browser.

+If your browser prompts you to choose for which purposes to trust the CA, press 'Cancel' in the window that pops up.

 .. note::  If you cannot access the `DigiCert portal`_ with your institutional account, please have a look to the section "No access to the TCS service in NL" in the `TCS document`_ or contact us at helpdesk@surfsara.nl.